 Bath Assembly Rooms

-Opened in 1771, the city's glorious Assembly Rooms were where fashionable Bath socialites once gathered to waltz, play cards and listen...
+When they opened in 1771, the city's glorious Assembly Rooms were where fashionable Bath socialites gathered to waltz, play cards and...

-In the basement of the Assembly Rooms, this museum contains costumes worn from the 17th to late-20th centuries.
-Exhibitions are changed...
+The collections on display in the basement of the Assembly Rooms include costumes from the 17th to late 20th centuries.
+Some exhibits...

 Not many pubs are registered relics, but the Star is – it still has many of its 19th-century bar fittings.
 It's the brewery tap for...

-A local's favourite, this pub has been in business since 1776, but the menu is bang up-to-date thanks to young chef Leigh Evans.
-Forget...
+A discerning crowd inhabits Chequers, a pub that's been in business since 1776, but which has a menu that's bang up-to-date thanks to...